Comparing Oregon vs Colorado Psychedelic Facilitator Training Models

 However, roles and requirements may shift as regulations mature.

-Where changa Institiute Fits Into the Landscape
+Where changa Institute Fits Into the Landscape

 Ethical facilitation